How to teach your dog the most important dog commands

 How to teach basic dog commands

 Teaching your pup different dog commands can be a fun and rewarding experience for both of you.
 Daily training gives him or her an easier and less stressful life, plus it can strengthen your relationship.
 The best time to start training your new puppy, or adult dog, is as soon as you bring it home.
 The younger dogs are, the easier it is to teach them and the faster they learn.
 If you want your pup to learn the commands quickly and to get the most out of the training, follow these basic rules:

 - Keep training sessions short.
 It’s better to do a few five-minute sessions than one half-hour session each day – young puppies often lose concentration easily.

 - Only train when you are in a good mood.
-If you have had bad day you may take your stress out on your pet.
+If you have had a bad day you may take your stress out on your pet.

 - Always end training sessions on a positive note with an exercise you know your dog can do easily.
 Finishing with success keeps your pet (and you) motivated!

 - At first, train with no distractions.
 Teach a command in a quiet environment and only add distractions later when your dog masters the command.
 This way your dog learns to respond in different environments.